 - not too technical please–discussion should be accessible to be people of different backgrounds!

-The journal club will meet monthly (see dates below) at 15:00 at the Max Planck Institute for Psycholinguistics (room A229).
+The journal club will meet monthly (see dates below) at 15:00.
+During the lockdown, meetings take place online.
 The person who suggested the topic of discussion will introduce it in 10 minutes or under and then we discuss!
 Meetings will last no longer than an hour.

 In the presentation of the paper/topic of discussion identify: